... These are just some of the questions many first-time or novice clinicians may ask when faced with a complex instance of wound care.

 This soft, gelatinous, highly exuding tissue requires specific treatment.
 Some clinicians believe the use of silver nitrate (burning the tissue back) is the best option.

-(It has been my experience that an approach to bacterial load, direct pressure and dressings that will manage moisture are more acceptable.)
+It has been my experience that an approach to bacterial load, direct pressure and dressings that will manage moisture are more acceptable.
+Newer research is also indicating that hypergranulation is more than likely associated with biofilm and hence, microbial load (Swanson et al. 2022).

 Infective tissue is best removed when possible by employing the same methods as with necrotic tissue.
-Antibiotics need to be prescribed when the wound is causing systemic infection.
-Be aware that caution is exercised when debriding infected necrotic tissue as bleeding may occur.
+Antibiotics need to be prescribed when the wound is causing spreading and systemic infection.
+Exercise caution when debriding infected necrotic tissue as bleeding may occur; generally a few days of antibiotic therapy prior to debriding is ideal when performing in a community setting.

 Another consideration if colonisation is of concern, is to use generalised body skin-antiseptic cleansers to reduce the possibility of bacteria colonising from one area to another.